elannemajou/sharedRepository/KATA/README.md

 13. What is thread local variable in Java? (answer)
 18. Difference between major and minor GC? (answer)
 23. Why you need to override hashCode, when you override equals in Java? (answer)
 28. Write a short program to illustrate the concept of deadlock
-32. Difference between Abstract class and Interface - given a situation what would you choose between abstract class and interface? (answer)
+33. Difference between inheritance and composition? (answer)
-37. Explain the methods in Object class? (answer)
+38. What is coupling?
+How do you reduce coupling and why?
-42. How many accessibility modifiers exist?
-Please describe them. (answer)
+43. Why do you need a main method? (answer)
-47. Describe the String class – unique properties (answer)
+48. StringBuilder vs StringBuffer? differences? (answer)
-52. What’s a tree in Java?
-How different is from the tree in data structure?
+53. What’s a map?
-57. Describe the usage for synchronized word (2)? (examples)
+58. Serialization in java – a description and usage? (example)
-62. Singleton, please describe main features and coding (answer)
+63. Factory. please describe main features and coding (answer)

 Donathan